s-cassidy/docter/README.md

 - flexible, and
 - lightweight; one script with no dependencies.

+## Requirements

+- Python 3.11+
+- A TUI web browser such as `w3m`

+## Installation

+It's a self-contained Python script.
+I recommend just downloading it, running `chmod +x docter.py` and adding it to your `$PATH`.

 ## Configuration and key concepts

 DocTer has two key concepts.

-- *Sources*: Sources are websites that you find useful for documentation certain topics.
+- **Sources**: Sources are websites that you find useful for documentation certain topics.
-- *Keywords*: The first argument provided to docter is called a keyword.
+- **Keywords**: The first argument provided to docter is called a keyword.
 Keywords serve two roles.
 They map to a collection of sources.
 Also, they can be expanded into multiple search terms.

 ### Minimal Example